Instagram: sparklivefire

 I genuinely believe eating in a restaurant should be a social experience, and people are much more social when they are sharing food.

 I am an individual human being with only two hands.
 The brigade model and the Henry Ford / MacDonald's assembly line model of cooking can definitely produce more food and serve more customers in a shorter amount of time.
-But when they do that they start to treat food as a commodity, instead of what it really is: the source of life, and the expression of love.
+But when they do that they start to treat food as a commodity, instead of what it really is: the source of life, and the edible expression of love.

 Is this a part time gig?